AlexsCode/NewsRSS/README.md

 Goals Achieved so far:
-*Parse News RSS for Headlines.
+Markup: *Parse News RSS for Headlines.
         *Save Headlines into an accessible file format.
         *Display Headlines one by one.

 Goals in-progress:
 *Auto-run on boot.